 However, the CPSA is not just about the elite shooters who attain the heights of an England badge, it’s also about the grass roots of the sport.
 Another appealing aspect of our sport is that practically anyone can enjoy participating in it.
 The CPSA is pleased to boast a large and increasing contingent of lady, junior, veteran and disabled shooters who excel in their chosen sport both for pleasure and competitively.
 Part of the attraction of clay target shooting is that it can be enjoyed at all levels by an eclectic mix of people, all year round, at local grounds or National Championships – take your pick!

-Clay pigeon shooting has come a long way since the days of glass balls and feathers and so has the CPSA.
-A progressive and accountable National Governing Body, it seeks to nurture the sport and ensure England continues to be a force to be reckoned with.
-Information and advice is available by mail, telephone, fax, E-Mail and the CPSA’s website.
+Clay target shooting has come a long way since the days of glass balls and feathers and so has the CPSA.
+We're a progressive and accountable National Governing Body for our sport, seeking to nurture the sport and ensure England continues to be a force to be reckoned with.
+Information and advice is available online or by e-mail, telephone or print.

 Get the latest CPSA news and events first.
 Exclusive to CPSA members.Subscribe now